 Length of procedure: 1 to 5 hours, depending on the location and volume of fat to be removed.

-Estimated recovery time: You can return to work after 2 to 14 days depending on the volume removed, and should avoid vigorous activities for 1 to 3 weeks.
+Estimated recovery time: You can return to work after 2 to 14 days, depending on the volume of fat removed.
+You should avoid vigorous activities for 1 to 3 weeks.
 Visible bruising or swelling should clear up within 7 to 10 days.
-To learn how to prepare for the surgery and what to expect afterwards, click here to download our patient instructions.
+To learn how to prepare for tumescent liposuction and what to expect afterward, click here to download our patient instructions for liposuction.